-American International School of Monrovia (AISM) is as a private, coeducational day school serving grades PK-12.
-Originally the school was founded as the American Cooperative School in 1960 and enjoyed a prestigious reputation throughout West Africa and the United States.
-The school reopened under its current name AISM in 2007 with great enthusiasm and support from the prestigious alumni both in the U.S. and Liberia, the American Embassy and the Liberian Government.
-The school core values of achievement, integrity, service, and motivation reflect our mission and values of AISM.
+American International School of Monrovia (AISM) is a private, coeducational day school serving grades PK-12.
+Originally the school was founded as the American Cooperative School in 1960 and enjoyed a long and prestigious reputation throughout West Africa and the United States.
+The school reopened under its current name, AISM in 2007 with great enthusiasm and support from the US Embassy in Liberia, the Liberian Government and notable alumni.
+The school’s core values of Achievement, Integrity, Service, and Motivation are reflected throughout the community of AISM.

 Organization: A nine-member board of trustees governs the school.
 Four of the nine voting members are appointed by the U.S. Mission to Liberia, one member is from the U.S. expatriate community and is not affiliated with the school or the U.S. Mission.
 The remaining four members to the board of trustees are elected by the parent community.
 The school is led by an American director.